Nicky Scarfo Jr.: Early life

 Nicky Scarfo Jr. was born to Nicodemo and Domenica Scarfo.
-He has an older half-brother, Chris (born in 1957), also another older half- brother, Garibaldi (born in 1963) a younger brother, Mark (born in 1970).
+He has an older half-brother, Chris (born in 1957), also another older half- brother, Garibaldi (born in 1963), and a younger brother, Mark (born in 1970).
 Nicky is the first cousin of Phil Leonetti, an admitted former underboss of the Philadelphia crime family.

 The Scarfo family moved from Philadelphia to Atlantic City, New Jersey before Nicky Jr.'s birth.
 Nicky Scarfo Jr. grew up on North Georgia Avenue in the Ducktown section of Atlantic City.
 His grandmother, Catherine Scarfo, owned the building and lived there.
 Nancy and Phil Leonetti also lived in the building.
 Despite his father's position within the Philadelphia mob, the Scarfos were not wealthy while Nicky was growing up.

-In 1980, Scarfo Sr. was named the Philadelphia outfit's consigliere, and in 1981 he was named boss.
+In 1980, Scarfo Sr. became Philadelphia crime family's consigliere, and then in 1981 he was named family boss.
 Only then did the Scarfos begin to live a more lavish lifestyle.
-Nicky graduated from Holy Spirit High School in Absecon, New Jersey, in 1983.
+In 1983, Nicky graduated from Holy Spirit High School in Absecon, New Jersey.
 By one account, Nicky Scarfo Jr. was not involved in crime during his teens and did not intend to become involved in the syndicate.
 As one classmate noted, "When I knew him, he was a good guy.
 He was just a regular guy who tried to do the right thing and everyone knew who his father was, but we never talked about that."